-- Undertake an "invited" Competitive Design Alternatives Process for the site that will inform the future detailed State Significant Development Application (SSDA). - Invite Appoint a minimum three (3) competitors to participate. - Each competitor in a competitive process must be a person, corporation or firm registered as an architect in accordance with the NSW Architects Act 2003 or, in the case of interstate or overseas competitors, eligible for registration with their equivalent association. - The competitive design process will encourage and facilitate diversity as architects may be include from either, or a combination of both, emerging and established practices. - Include a majority of competitors as local architectural firms.
+- Undertake an "invited" Competitive Design Alternatives Process for the site that will inform the future detailed State Significant Development Application (SSDA). - Invite a minimum three (3) competitors to participate. - Each competitor in a competitive process must be a person, corporation or firm registered as an architect in accordance with the NSW Architects Act 2003 or, in the case of interstate or overseas competitors, eligible for registration with their equivalent association. - The competitive design process will encourage and facilitate diversity as architects may be from either, or a combination of both, emerging and established practices.